Andy Andreoff: Professional

 Upon concluding his major junior career, Andreoff was reassigned to the Kings' American Hockey League (AHL) affiliate, the Manchester Monarchs, for the remainder of the season on an amateur tryout agreement.
 After attending the Kings' 2012 training camp, he was reassigned to the Monarch for his first full professional season.
 During the 2012–13 season, Andreoff recorded 13 goals with 13 assists in 69 games while collecting a team-leading 111 penalty minutes.
 As a result, the Monarchs finished third in the Atlantic Division but lost in the first round against the Springfield Falcons.

+Andreoff participated in the Kings' development camp in the summer of 2013, before playing the 2013–14 season for the Monarchs.
+Andreoff played 76 games and scored 11 goals with 24 assists in 2013–14.

 Prior to the 2014–15 season, Andreoff was re-signed to a new one-year contract with the Kings on July 14, 2014.
 After attending the Kings' training camp, he made his NHL debut on October 14 against the Edmonton Oilers.
 On March 17, 2015, Andreoff recorded his first career goal, which turned out to be the game winner, in a 1–0 win over the Arizona Coyotes.

 On June 24, 2017, the Kings re-signed Andreoff to a two-year, $1.355 million contract worth $677,500 annually.
 On June 13, 2018, Andreoff was traded to the Tampa Bay Lightning in exchange of Peter Budaj.
 He played with their AHL affiliate, the Syracuse Crunch, for the 2018–19 season and did not feature in a game with the Lightning.

 Andreoff signed a two-year, $1.5 million contract as an unrestricted free agent with the Philadelphia Flyers on July 1, 2019.
 On September 20, 2021, Andreoff was signed to a one-year contract by the New York Islanders.
 He was then placed on waivers by the Islanders on October 6, 2021.

 Following his second season within the Islanders organization in 2022–23, Andreoff mutually terminated the remaining year of his contract with New York after he was placed on unconditional waivers on July 6, 2023.

-As a free agent, Andreoff signed his first contract abroad in agreeing to a one-year deal with Russian club, HC Sibir Novosibirsk of the Kontinental Hockey League (KHL), on July 10, 2023.
+As a free agent, Andreoff signed his first contract abroad in agreeing to a one-year deal with Russian club, Sibir Novosibirsk of the Kontinental Hockey League (KHL), on July 10, 2023.